 Building Number Sense in K-1

-Number sense and mastering the 100's chart are such important skills for K-1 students.
+As you know, number sense and mastering the 100's chart are important skills for K-1 students.

 When I taught 5th grade, I was amazed by how many of my students were unable to jump ahead 10 or 20 without using a 100's chart.
 I knew I wanted to make understanding the patterns of the 100's chart a focus as a Kindergarten teacher.